 - Has limited integrations as they are under development

 ProofHub is branded as an all-in-one project management software and it lives up to its tag perfectly.
-Unlike Trello and Jira that are designed specifically for organizing projects into boards and bug tracking respectively, ProofHub offers a complete, feature-rich package for project managers to simplify project management and team collaboration.
+Unlike Trello and Jira which are designed specifically for organizing projects into boards and bug tracking respectively, ProofHub offers a complete, feature-rich package for project managers to simplify project management and team collaboration.

 With all the right tools under one roof, the software helps managers across the critical phases of a project: from planning to organizing, to managing and delivering outcomes on time.